A RadioShack TRS-80 Model 1, one of the original "trinty" of off-the-shelf microcomputers released in 1977

 If you enjoy retro-computing, there is likely to be something on this site for you!

 Have a look around using the links above.
-If you are a classic computer collector, consider adding your name and details to the collectors lists.
-If there are vintage computer items you want to acquire or dispose of, or if you have a classic computer reflection of your own, post a note in the forums.
+Check out my past collection of classic machines and what I used to do with them.
+If you are also a classic computer collector, consider adding your name and details to the collectors lists.
+If there are vintage computer items you want to acquire or dispose of, or if you have a classic computer reflection of your own, join and post in the Facebook group.

 If you've old floppy disks which need reading I can help.

 Been here before and wondered what's changed?
-The news and updates page would be a good place to start.
+The updates page would be a good place to start.
+You can keep abreast of changes by following my Twitter feed at @classiccomputNZ.

 Terry Stewart (aka Tezza)